ZeroPrompt: Scaling Prompt-Based Pretraining to 1,000 Tasks Improves Zero-Shot Generalization: Related Work

-It has been shown that augmenting unsupervised pretraining with supervised data can significantly improve task performance during finetuning in fields like computer vision and NLP~\cite{chen2020big, gururangan2020don}.
-Some recent studies followed this idea and obtained improved few-shot or zero-shot generalization in the same manner during pretraining.
-CROSSFIT~\cite{ye2021crossfit} introduced a repository of diverse few-shot text-to-text tasks to study cross-task generalization.
-FLAN~\cite{wei2021finetuned} applied instruction-tuning of many tasks to a large-scale decoder model with 137B parameters, while T0~\cite{sanh2021multitask} trained an encoder-decoder model with 11B parameters on a large number of professionally crowd-sourced prompts.
-Our proposed \proposed also utilizes labeled data in the pretraining phase, but we aim at studying the task scaling law of zero-shot generalization by adopting 1,000 real-world tasks.
+It has been shown that augmenting unsupervised pretraining with supervised data can significantly improve task performance during finetuning~\cite{chen2020big, gururangan2020don}.
+Some recent studies followed this idea and obtained improved few-shot or zero-shot generalization in the same manner.
+For instance, Mishra et al.~\cite{swaroopmishra2021crosstask} built a dataset with task instructions, and CROSSFIT~\cite{ye2021crossfit} introduced a repository of few-shot text-to-text tasks.
+FLAN~\cite{wei2021finetuned} and T0~\cite{sanh2021multitask} applied instruction-tuning of many tasks with 137B and 11B parameters, respectively.
+ExT5~\cite{2021ext5} applies multitask pretraining as well, but it focuses on multitask cotraining transfer instead of zero-shot generalization.
+Our \proposed utilizes labeled data in the pretraining phase, and we aim at studying the task scaling law of zero-shot generalization by adopting 1,000 real-world tasks.